National Organ and Chamber Music Hall of Ukraine: Building

 The St. Nicholas Cathedral was completed c.
 1909 to accommodate the growing Polish community in Kyiv.
 It was closed by the Communists after 1917, used for storage in the 1930s and later as an archive.
 The building suffered heavy damage during the Second World War.

 In the late 1970s, the Council of Ministers of the Ukrainian SSR decided to restore the building as the National Organ and Chamber Music Hall for the Ukrainian Ministry of Culture.
 The work was overseen by architects O. Grauzhis and I. Tukalevskiy, with stained-glass windows from the Baltics, upholstered furniture from Lviv, and parquet flooring from Kivertsi.

-From 1992, the building has been shared with the Roman Catholic Church of Ukraine.
+Since 1992, the building has been shared with the Catholic Church in Ukraine.
 The Ministry of Culture plans to construct a new building for the Organ and Chamber Music Hall by 2023.

 Organs

 The main organ was designed and built for the concert hall by Rieger–Kloss in 1979.
 The body has 55 registers; divided into three manual and pedal keyboards, with 3,846 wooden and metal pipes sized from 13 mm in diameter to 6 m in length.
 The organ has a wide timbre palette, allowing performance of works of different styles and directions.

 A rehearsal organ, also crafted by Rieger–Kloss in 1979, has 56 keys in two manuals and a 30-key pedal.
 Its 8 registers have a wide distribution, allowing some imitation in preparation for performance with the large organ.